LeonLepkowski/Saper/README.md

 gcc -w saper.c main.c -o main -lncurses

-./main h w m
+./main hight width mines

->h stands for hight, w stands for width and m stands for number of mines
+>You can also add --slim so your game will be narrow

 <br />
 <br />